-- src/ code that implements the algorithm (likely, several versions) - bin/ place where to put your executables - data/ input: Instances for the algorithm, parameters to guide the algorithm, instructions for reporting. - res/ output: The result, the performance measurements - $\bullet$ r/ analysis tools: statistics, data analysis, visualization - doc/ journal/report: A record of your experiments and findings, together with description of the algorithms. - log/ other log files produced by the run of the algorithm - Makefile compiles the sources in src and puts the executables in bin.
+- src/ code that implements the algorithm (likely, several versions) - bin/ place where to put your executables - data/ input: Instances for the solver, parameters to guide the solver - res/ output: The result, the performance measurements - r/ analysis tools: statistics, data analysis, visualization - doc/ or tex/ journal/report: A record of your experiments and findings, together with description of the algorithms. - log/ other log files produced by the run of the algorithm - Makefile compiles the sources in src and puts the executables in bin. - README explains how to compile, test and run the program.
+Eventually, it explains differences among versions.